Digoxin is a medicine used to treat heart failure and rhythm problems. Digoxin toxicity (DT) is an overdose of this medicine.

 DT can affect the heart.
 An electrocardiogram (ECG) will be done to look for problems like abnormal rhythm.

-- Talk to your doctor or pharmacist if you are taking more than one medicine.
-This includes over-the-counter products and supplements.
+- Talking to their doctor if they are taking more than one medicine

 American Heart Association http://www.heart.org